Financing Your Degree

 Tuition and Fees

-Technology fee: Graduate students who take six or more credits are assessed a $99 technology fee each term.
+Writing support fee: In 2020-21, graduate students who take six or more credits will be assessed a $15.00 fee each term.

 Application fee: There is a $50 non-refundable application fee that covers the evaluation of the student's application and credentials.

 Summer residency expenses: Students are responsible for their transportation to and from St. Paul, Minnesota, each year for the two-week summer residency.
 They are also responsible for the cost of the dorms and most meals during their stay.
 The current nightly rate for the apartment-style dorms (which include kitchens) is $35 per night.
 More details can be found on the Getting Started page.